It’s kind of like a Zip code. Or a school attendance zone. Or a neighborhood.

 • Ridges are the areas of higher elevation that create the border of each watershed.

 .
 Type your address in the Search box.
-Click “Environment” on the left.
+Under "What do you want to know," look for the Environment heading, then click "Water."

 in Charlotte-Mecklenburg and in North Carolina